SmartlyDressedGames/Unturned-Docs/items/fisher-asset.rst

 Fisher Assets
 =============

-Fishers (localized as "fishing poles") are useables that allow for catching fish.
+Fishers (or "fishing poles") are created from the ItemFisherAsset class.
+They are useables that allow for catching fish.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.